 ← Blog |

-A ready-to-use 16:8 plan with real recipes, macros, and meal timing.
+A complete 7-day plan with real recipes, per-meal macros, and meal timing.
 Built for coaches who need a structured IF template for clients.

 Half-eaten fig with honey drip on dark slate plate showing intricate seed pattern